MCT-master/mct-master.github.io/_posts/2019-02-11-SpaghettiPlayer.md

 ## The Spaghetti Code Music Player 2.2

 This has been an intense week with a steep learning curve for me, but I have enjoyed it so much.
 HTML and web design was a huge hobby for me back in the 90's when I was little, and this week I have been reminded of how fun it is to be creative with code.
-To try and fail, endlessly googling for solutions when nothing works, trobleshooting for hours and hours, getting no sleep.
+To try and fail, endlessly googling for solutions when nothing works, troubleshooting for hours and hours, getting no sleep.
 And the rush you get when it finally works!

 *Take a look at the evolution of the Spaghetti Player:*
 <img src="https://github.com/MCT-master/mct-master.github.io/blob/master/assets/img/mari/collage.jpg" alt="Evolution of the player" width="100%" />